gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 no reason to trust parsing behavior.
 The project needed independent systems capable of rejecting plausible but wrong code at each boundary.

 Correctness work centered on executable oracles.
-Byte-for-byte tests compare turbohtml with the Python standard library, the browser-oriented html5lib conformance suite, and libraries providing the same APIs.
-URL, encoding, and Unicode normalization use standards' reference vectors.
-Differential tests compare trusted implementations written in Python, Rust, C, C++, and Go with the relevant specification.
+Byte-for-byte tests compare turbohtml with the Python standard library and the browser-oriented html5lib conformance suite.
+Libraries providing the same APIs add another comparison.
+URL and encoding tests use standards' reference vectors, as do Unicode-normalization tests.
+Differential tests compare trusted implementations written in Python and Rust; C and C++; plus Go with the relevant specification.

 The harness chooses the oracle by surface.
 Standard-library replacements require byte-for-byte compatibility.
 HTML parsing requires the browser conformance corpus.
 URL processing and encodings use standards vectors because another library may share the same mistake.
-Implementations in other languages provide differential checks where the standard already has mature independent code.
+Implementations in other languages provide differential checks where the standard has mature independent code.
 Agreement across those sources turns a model-produced patch into a result I can review and reproduce.

-Those libraries, specifications, and conformance suites made this project testable.
-Their authors supplied both the techniques credited throughout the article and the independent answers used to verify this implementation.
+Libraries and specifications made this project testable, as did the conformance suites.
+Their authors supplied the techniques credited throughout the article and the independent answers used to verify this implementation.
 I thank them.

 The same relationship runs through the performance work. lexbor and html5ever supplied memory-layout and scanning ideas.